kayluhb/jquery-html-history/README.md

 Use:
 ----

-include jquery
+include jquery.
 include the request-interval.js
 include the modernizr.min.js
 include the jquery-html-history.min.js

 onload call: